code0monkey1/-Javascript-oop/README.md

     to the same function, hence the space for a new function will be saved , plus DRY principle will be followed.

+      function Cat(name) {
+       this.name=name;

+      }

+    In this example , you're attaching the sayName function to the constructor function,
+    so every object created using new Cat() , will have a new sayName function created for it.

 #### Prototype Chain